KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 </p>

 4. Introduce the bias values for the DC source by double clicking the DC source.
-Press **Add Value** and enter a desired voltage bias, say 0 V.
+Press **Add Value** and enter a desired voltage bias.
+Here, we are using 0 V to study the equilibrium condition.
+The effect of biasing will studied later.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image33.png"/>
 </p>